Arizona Legislative Policy Updates

 Senate Passes Budget that Including Health Agencies

-Yesterday the US Senate passed the FY19 Defense and Labor, Health and Human Services and Education appropriations bill.
-It would provide funding for health agencies for FFY19.
+In September, the US Senate passed the FY19 Defense and Labor, Health and Human Services and Education appropriations bill.
+The bill provides funding for health agencies for FFY19.
 The bill contains a continuing resolution through December 7, 2018 in case the House doesn't take action on the bill in short order.
 Here's a summary:

 CDC: $7.9B which is an increase of $126 million from FY18.
 The bill creates a $50M infectious disease rapid response fund (but the funds only become available for use in the event of a public health emergency).
 The bill includes $10M to continue efforts to track children and families affected by the Zika virus and $5M to address infectious diseases related to the opioid crisis.